 Schools of Recognition Selection Criteria

 Beginning in 2012-13, DPI expanded the Title I Rewards Program to include High Progress and High-Achieving Schools.
-This expansion represents Title I schools that will serve as a model for all schools across the state striving to meet our nation’s new accountability measures and Wisconsin’s Agenda 2017 goals to improve graduation rates and close college and career readiness gaps.
+This expansion represents Title I schools that will serve as a model for all schools across the state striving to meet our nation’s new accountability measures and Wisconsin’s goals to improve graduation rates and close college and career readiness gaps.

 All Wisconsin Title I Schools of Recognition receive federal Title I aid because they have significant numbers of students from low-income families based on the National School Lunch Act income guidelines.
-Also, all schools must meet criteria including at least 95 percent test participation, a dropout rate of less than 6 percent, and an absenteeism rate of less than 13 percent.
+Also, all schools must meet criteria including at least 95 percent test participation, a dropout rate of less than six percent, and an absenteeism rate of less than 13 percent.

 Additional award criteria include: